Innim/flutter_multiple_localization/README.md

 Exactly for that situation this package was developed.

+See article on Medium for more details - [Localization for Dart package](https://medium.com/@greymag/localization-for-dart-package-8ca2f56ea971).

 ## Usage

 To use this package, add `multiple_localization` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).